aryannnn17/MS_CS_CourseWork/README.md

 <h3> Welcome to this repository! 🎉 This repo contains all the course materials from my Master's in Computer Science at CSU East Bay, including: </h3>

-📝 Homework Assignments
+📝 Homework Assignments <br>
-📂 Project Files
+📂 Project Files <br>
-📊 Quizzes
+📊 Quizzes <br>
-🏆 Exam-Related Material
+🏆 Exam-Related Material <br>
-💡 Study Resources & Notes
+💡 Study Resources & Notes <br>

 <h3>This repository is intended to help students by providing study materials, reference solutions, and guidance for various subjects.
 🚀 How to Use </h3>

 Browse through the folders to find relevant course materials.
 Use them as reference for your own studies.
 If you find this repository helpful, give it a ⭐!

 <h3>🤝 Contributing</h3>